brian-arnold/brian-arnold.github.io/pages/resources/datascience/conda.md

 ### Software installation

-The authors of the software you want to use may not have wanted to reinvent the wheel and thus built upon previously existing software to make a new program.
-Consequently, when you install their software package, you also need to install the previously existing software they used, which are called *dependencies*.
+Software engineers typically build upon previously-existing software to make a new program (or package).
+Thus, when you install their new program, you also need to install this previously-existing software they used, which are called *dependencies*.
 Conda takes care of all of this for you automatically!

 ### Software management